Do you need breathing space from your debts?

 11. Start a blog

 You can start a blog on Wordpress completely free of charge and write to your heart’s content.
 Writing is a great way to express yourself, and you never know, you could end up with a bit of a following!
 We’d recommend writing about something that really interests you, so your passion can shine through.
-Have a look at these tips to make your blog a success.

 12. Be an animal sitter/dog walker